ibexa/documentation-user/docs/shop_administration/manage_products.md

 ## Product availability and stock

-To control a product's availability and the available stock, use the product's or product variant's **Availability** tab.
+To control a product's availability and the available stock, use the product's **Availability** tab.
 If a product can have variants, you must set availability for each variant separately.
-If a product cannot have variants, you can set availability for the whole product.

 ![Product availability](img/product_availability_tab.png)